jmw-phys/iNORG/README.md

     finished: upgrade, add the share memory for speed up reason. next do : 1.test the different between rotation and no-rotation impurity orbital mode in 3band imp model;
     tinking : (same as prev)

+Version: v1.0.36 @ 2023.04.22
+    finished: modify for test the 3band and KVSb. next do : test the code with ZEN(2a;KVSb) tinking : what's the physical of KVSb?